dylanized/peezy-test/README.md

 In this example, Suite-tooth is given a list of 3 tests.
 The tests will be run in series, even though the second and third tests take longer than the first.
 Individual tests can be skipped, or have other unique properties.

-## Suite Config
+## Suite Options

-Pass in configuration parameters like this:
+Pass in configuration options like this:

 ```
-test.suite("A Suite with Config Properties",
+test.suite("A Suite with Options",
 	[
 		{
 			label: "Sync test",